Stuck in the Loop of “I’m Crushing It” vs. “I’m a Total Failure”?

 When you do slip up, don’t be so hard on yourself.

-You’d probably give them a hug and some words of encouragement.
+You’d definitely tell them to shrug it off.
 So why not treat yourself with the same kindness?

 You deserve it.